 Working with Robin Boustead, we have compiled information on hikers that have completed the GHT, as well as some notable efforts.
+To date (July 30, 2019) the Nepal section has seen 93 crossers.

 Under a separate tab ‘Notable Efforts/Insufficient detail’ we list: crossings where lower routes were used, if the person section hiked across multiple years, or if sections were skipped by vehicle.